iredmail/dockerized/README.md

   or double quote will be treated as part of the value.
 - It will be imported as bash shell script too.

-There're many OPTIONAL settings defined in file `/docker/entrypoints/default_settings.conf`, you'd like to change any of them, please write the same parameter name with proper value in `/etc/iredmail-docker.conf` to override it.
+There're many OPTIONAL settings defined in file `/docker/entrypoints/default_settings.conf` inside docker container, you'd like to change any of them, please write the same parameter name with your custom value in `/etc/iredmail-docker.conf` to override it.

 ## Run the all-in-one container